 A student may make-up units of study with a properly licensed teacher if the principal has granted approval.
 Students will be given the opportunity for making up work missed due to approved absences.
-The length of time for completion of make-up work shall be commensurate with the length of the absence.
+The length of time for completion of make-up work shall be commensurate with the length of the absence plus one day.